phyletica/ecoevolity/docs/yaml-config.rst

   $ dpprobs -p concentration 7.5 4

-which requests the prior probabilities for the number of possible divergence events when the concentration parameter is 7.5 and there are 4 comparisons.
+which requests the prior probabilities of all possible numbers of divergence events when the concentration parameter is 7.5 and there are 4 comparisons.

-I often set the concentration so that 50% of the prior probability is on the maximum number of events/categories.
+We often set the concentration so that 50% of the prior probability is on the maximum number of events.
-The idea is that by placing most of the prior probability on the model with no shared divergences (or expansions), if my results indicate a shared event, I can be more confident that he data are driving that result.
+The idea is that by placing most of the prior probability on the model with no shared events, if our results indicate a shared event, we can be more confident that the data are driving that result.
-But, that is just my preference (i.e., there is no fundamental mathematical justification it).
+But, that is just an arbitrary preference (i.e., there is no fundamental mathematical justification for it).

 ****************